metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/allocation.md

 When initializing this Allocation Tracker account, we must provide the following arguments to the route instruction of the guard:

 - **ID**: The id of the Allocation of the guard's settings.
-- **Candy Guard Authority**: The authority of the Candy Guard account as a Signer.
+- **Candy Guard Authority**: The authority of the Core Candy Guard account as a Signer.

 {% diagram  %}